 separate spices on a plate

-I use chicken breasts and slice them thin, so they are quite flat and easy to cook (they go further too).
-I get around 5-6 chicken sticks out of each breast which makes them around $1 each (at the time of writing this article).
+I use chicken breast and slice them thin, not into chicken pieces, so they are quite flat and easy to cook (they go further too).
+I get around 5-6 chicken sticks out of each breast which makes them around $1 each (at the time of writing this article). you can swap it out for chicken thighs if you like.

 chicken threaded onto skewers